dmyersturnbull/tyrannosaurus/README.md

 Tyrannosaurus is your average mesozoic-era dinosaur, compatible with Python 3.4+.
 However, you can modify any project it generates as you see fit.

-It also knows it's not very intelligent, so it will back up your files first.
+It's not very intelligent, so it will back up your files first.
 For example, it will make a `.requirements.txt.bak-2020-04-05T152203.1151492`.
-You can tell it to clean up with the global `--clean` flag.
+You can tell it to clean up older versions with the global `--clean` flag.

 ### building, extending, and contributing